ianliu-johnston/holbertonschool-interview_prep/0x03-palindrome_integer/README.md

-Simple Function to check for cycles in linked lists
+Simple Function to check for palindromes in integers.